The Craft Beer Marketing Playbook: Principles for effective revenue generation

 Let’s go deeper down the rabbit hole.

-The Two C’s: Creative and Context
+The Two C’s of Brewery Marketing: Creative and Context

 Now we get into some serious Don Draper territory.